Kirims1/CHI-220-Vocab-Study-App-Thingy/README.md

 Simplified choice of study materials to either Vocab from PowerPoint or Quiz List

+Now when starting nothing is selected

+Laptop and Mobile Have different UI's with Mobile the units are compressed down into a drop down menu with scroll bar

 UI update.
 Besides color now every button has a little pop out when hovering over and selecting study material and way of studying has a button press type animation.